MicrosoftDocs/dynamics365smb-devitpro-pb/onprem/classifying-data-sensitivity.md

 # Classifying Data Sensitivity
 To classify the fields that hold sensitive or personal data, a Microsoft partner can set the ```DataClassification``` property on fields.
 This requires access to the database tables, either through the development environment or by running a Windows PowerShell script.
 For more information, see [Classifying Data](classifying-data.md).

 As a customer, you can add a second level of classification by specifying sensitivity levels for the data you store in standard and custom fields.
+Classifying data sensitivity helps ensure that you know where you keep personal data in your system, and makes it easier to respond to requests from data subjects.
+For example, if a contact or customer asks you to export their personal data.

 The following table describes data sensitivity levels you can assign.

 |Sensitivity|Description|
 |----|----|